-Correspondents Bob Holztman (Dallas at Cincinnati), Rachel Nichols (New Orleans at New York Giants), Ed Werder (San Diego at Pittsburgh), Josina Anderson (Chicago at Minnesota) and Sal Paolantonio (Baltimore at Washington) will report from game sites.
+Correspondents Bob Holztman (Pittsburgh at Cleveland), Rachel Nichols (Green Bay at New York Giants), Ed Werder (San Francisco at New Orleans), George Smith (Minnesota at Chicago) and Sal Paolantonio (Atlanta at Tampa Bay) will report from game sites.

-From ESPN PR, here are some other anticipated show highlights:
+From ESPN PR, here are some of the anticipated show highlights: